italoHonoratoSA/Smart-Contract-Rewards/README.md

 Solidity smart contract for CAKE rewards

-claim - any holder can claim their rewards in CAKE
+claim (address holder) - any holder can claim their rewards in CAKE

 getUnpaidEarning(address holder) - function to check the balance payable